 There are certain things, which you cannot do while in the UK:

-- You cannot do specific paid work unrelated to your main job or area of expertise at home or sell merchandise, other than what’s allowed by your visa
+- You cannot do specific paid work unrelated to your main job or area of expertise at home or sell merchandise, other than what your visa type allows.

 - You cannot extend this visa or switch to another visa while in the UK.